 Jerusalem was expanding, an affluent city at ease with itself, but not pleasing God.

-Why did God allow his own temple get destroyed – twice?
+Why did God allow his own temple to be destroyed – twice?

 In these days of struggle and contention over the Temple Mount, there is great indignation and fury because of the perceived holiness of the site.
 Both Muslims and Jews feel like it belongs to them and their religion, but of course, the very notion of holiness means dedicated to God.
 It’s God’s mountain – God’s place, where he has chosen to put his name.
 And he can do whatever he wants with it.
 When it became practically idolatrous leading up to the time of the Babylonian destruction, God sent his servant Jeremiah with these words for those who had developed a twisted view of what it means to rightly worship God: